Parking Frequently Asked Questions

 Are the sensors reliable?

-The in-ground parking sensor product that Penrith City Council has selected is the most state of the art model.
+Penrith City Council has selected an in-ground parking sensor product which is the most state of the art model.
 It has been shown to be very accurate in all types of environmental conditions and has been operating reliably in Australian local government areas since 2005.

 What about parking infringements?